katiedavis/working-guide/SCAFFOLDING.md

 To get a Shopify API Key and Secret you need to create an app in the [Partners Dashboard](https://www.shopify.ca/partners).

+Once you're logged into the Shopify Partners dashboard click "Apps" from the main dashboard navigation.
+Then click "Create app".

+Give your app a name, this can be anything you'd like.
+We will call our app `cool-fun-example app`.
+The interface will provide you both an `API_KEY` and `SHOPIFY_SECRET`.
+Add those to the key value pairs in your `.env` file.

 Next, we're going to add the `dotenv` package:

 `yarn add dotenv`